bevy-cheatbook/bevy-cheatbook/src/setup/unofficial-plugins.md

 ### Camera

-[`bevy_config_cam`][project::bevy_config_cam] is a nice plugin for easily adding camera controls to your Bevy 3D project.
-It gives you a a choice of various common camera behaviors (like follow, top-view, FPS-style, free-roaming).
+[`smooth-bevy-cameras`][project::smooth-bevy-cameras] is a nice plugin for easily adding camera controls to your Bevy 3D project.

 Cameras are something that can be very game-specific.
 As you progress with your project, you would probably want to implement your own custom camera control logic for your game.
-However, this plugin is amazing when you are starting out on a new project.
+However, this plugin can be useful when you are starting out on a new project.

+## Graphics

+If you need particle effects, try [`bevy_hanabi`][project::bevy_hanabi].

+Experimental 3D Path Traced Global Illumination: [`bevy_hikari`][project::bevy_hikari].

 ### Tilemap

 If you are making a 2D game based on a tile-map, there are plugins to help do it efficiently with high performance.
-It is better to use one of these plugins, instead of just spawning lots of individual Bevy sprites for each tile.
+It is much better than just spawning lots of individual Bevy sprites for each tile.

 [`bevy_ecs_tilemap`][project::bevy_ecs_tilemap]:
   - Uses one ECS Entity per tile, lets you work with the tilemap in an ECS-idiomatic way.
   - Efficient rendering, using techniques like texture arrays, chunks, morton encoding, …
   - Lots of features: Square/Hexagon/Isometric grids, animation, layers, chunks, …

+### 2D Maps / Levels

 [`bevy_ecs_ldtk`][project::bevy_ecs_ldtk] implements loading of entire maps/levels created with the [LDTK editor][project::ldtk], into Bevy.
 Based on